top of page

 A man stops outsourcing his authority.

 This is not self-improvement.
-This is the restoration of dominion - beginning within.
+It is the restoration of internal authority - the alignment Scripture calls integrity.

 A Direct Invitation